moorepants/learn-multibody-dynamics/visualization.rst

    cyl_mesh.add(axes)
    cyl_mesh.position = (3.0, 3.0, 3.0)

-Now we will create a :external:py:class:`~py3js.Scene` which can contain multiple meshes and other objects like lights, cameras, and axes.
+Now we will create a :external:py:class:`~pythreejs.Scene` which can contain multiple meshes and other objects like lights, cameras, and axes.
 There is a fair amount of boiler plate code for creating the static scene.
 All of the objects should be added to the ``children=`` keyword argument of ``Scene``.
-The last line creates a :external:py:class:`~py3js.Renderer` that links the camera view to the scene and enables :external:py:class:`~py3js.OrbitControls` to allow zooming, panning, and rotating with a mouse or trackpad.
+The last line creates a :external:py:class:`~pythreejs.WebGLBufferRenderer` that links the camera view to the scene and enables :external:py:class:`~pythreejs.OrbitControls` to allow zooming, panning, and rotating with a mouse or trackpad.

 .. jupyter-execute::